 Most National System (AMSA-issued) certificate of competency holders can continue to work as normal and will not be impacted by these changes.
 When it comes time to renew an expiring certificate or apply for a new certificate, your current certificate will transition to the new qualifications framework.

-A Certificate of Medical Fitness – Domestic Seafarers will be required for all new and equivalent applications from 1 January 2023.
+A Certificate of Medical Fitness – Domestic Seafarers is now required for all new and equivalent applications.

 For more details, see: Standards for medical examination of domestic seafarers (PDF 608.3 KB)

 Transitional arrangements for existing workers apply to some of these changes, but these end soon on 31 December 2023.